 Taken together, these three actions – rebuilding faster, more inclusively, and stronger – could generate large benefits, totaling $XX billion per year, that is YY percent of current disaster losses.
 Building back better is particularly important in small island countries, due to their large current vulnerability and small scale.
 In the AA small island countries included in this analysis, it would lead on average to a reduction by PP percent of disasters losses.

 To reach these conclusions, the first section of this study provides an update to the estimates of resilience provided in the Unbreakable report, based on the latest available data.
 It also expands the analysis from 117 to 151 countries.
 It shows that many countries have been able to strengthen their socio-economic resilience in the past two years, while others have experienced a reduction in resilience.
 By focusing on the cases of four selected countries, this report also discusses the factors that determine changes in resilience.
-Then, the second section provides an analysis of the role of ‘building back better’ – i.e. the way in which speed and quality of post-disaster recovery determines socio-economic resilience to disasters, looking into the three dimensions: Building back faster, more inclusively, and stronger.
+The second section provides an analysis of the role of ‘building back better’ – i.e. the way in which speed and quality of post-disaster recovery determines socio-economic resilience to disasters, looking into the three dimensions: Building back faster, more inclusively, and stronger.

 Beyond asset losses: The well-being losses of natural disasters depend on people’s socio-economic resilience

 Frequently, the estimated losses due to natural disasters focus only on damages to assets – including buildings, infrastructure, equipment, and production.
-Following such estimates, 2017 was the costliest year on record in terms of weather-related natural disasters.
+According to such estimates, 2017 was the costliest year on record in terms of weather-related natural disasters.
 From hurricanes and wildfires to droughts and floods, global economic losses totaled more than $330 billion (Munich Re).

 However, as highlighted in the Unbreakable report (Hallegatte et al., 2016), the focus on asset losses fails to inform us how disasters affect people’s well-being.
 The report highlighted that the overall well-being impact of a disaster depends critically on the impact of asset losses on income and consumption along the recovery and reconstruction phase.
-The same asset losses have different impacts depending on whether reconstruction takes place over a few months or several years.
+For example, the same asset losses have different impacts depending on whether reconstruction takes place over a few months or several years.

-The impact on well-being also depend on who is affected.
-Clearly, a $1 loss means different things to a rich person than to a poor person.
+The impact on well-being also depends on who is affected.
+Clearly, a $1 loss is experienced differently by a rich person than by a poor person.
 The same loss affects poor and marginalized people far more because their livelihoods depend on fewer assets, their consumption is closer to subsistence levels, they cannot rely on savings to smooth the impacts, their health and education are at greater risk, and they may need more time to recover and reconstruct.

 To account for this important difference between asset and well-being losses, the Unbreakable report developed a new resilience metric measuring how natural disasters affect people’s well-being.
-Classically, it accounts for the exposure and vulnerability of people, i.e., on how often they are affected and how much of their assets is lost when they are affected.
+Classically, it accounts for the exposure and vulnerability of people, i.e., on how often they are affected and how much of their assets are lost when they are affected.
 But the framework also includes their socio-economic resilience, defined as their ability to cope with a disaster, receive support, and recover and reconstruct (Figure 1).

 By examining well-being instead of asset losses, the report provided a deeper (and grimmer) view of natural disasters than does the usual reporting—indeed, this view takes better account of poor people’s vulnerability.
-But doing so, the report also highlights new opportunities for interventions to minimize disaster losses by reducing the specific vulnerability of poor people, for instance through appropriate targeting of social expenditures or improved access to financial instruments, from saving accounts and borrowing to insurance.
+But, in doing so, the report also highlights new opportunities for interventions to minimize disaster losses by reducing the specific vulnerability of poor people, for instance through appropriate targeting of social expenditures or improved access to financial instruments, from saving accounts and borrowing to insurance.